 Questions: What should I bring to a swimming lesson?

 If your child is attending our Floaties, Splashers or Kickers classes or is not yet fully toilet trained they must comply with our 'Double Nappy' policy.
 Please wear one of our specialist Puddle Ducks neoprene swim nappies or one of our range of Happy Nappies over a disposable swim nappy or one of our environmentally friendly NappyWraps & Liners.

 The design of our Puddle Ducks swim nappy and range of Happy Nappies (stretchy neoprene with snug fitting deep waistband and leg cuffs) ensures that all ‘little accidents’ stay inside the nappy with the NappyWrap or disposable swim nappy underneath providing an extra layer of protection (and making any ‘accidents’ so much easier to get rid of!).
 Alternative neoprene swim over-nappies of a similar design can be worn after approval from your local Puddle Ducks office.

-TIP: Our Puddle Ducks swim nappy needs to be snug around the legs and waist to do its job properly (but not too tight!)
+TIP: A neoprene swim nappy needs to be snug around the legs and waist to do its job properly (but not too tight!)